Visyond/website-hugo/site/content/casestudy/ericsson-case-study-visyond.md

 ## After - Dependency analysis and error discovery is easier

-Since the modeler, account managers and customers are no longer bounded by emails and multiple spreadsheet versions, the **occurrence of errors was greatly reduced.** In addition, Visyond provided **powerful debugging tools** to track dependencies and the root cause of errors.
+Since the modeler, account managers and customers are no longer bounded by emails and multiple spreadsheet versions, the **occurrence of errors was greatly reduced.** In addition, Visyond provided **powerful debugging and auditing tools** to track dependencies and the root cause of errors.

 ![Dependency analysis and error discovery is easier](/img/4b Dependency analysis and error discovery is easier.png)